 top of page

-Pedigree ANKC Registered show breeders are not just about show dogs.
+Pedigree Registered breeders are not just about show dogs.

-So why choose a purebred Japanese Spitz from an ANKC Registered Show Breeder?
+So why choose a pedigree purebred Japanese Spitz from a Registered Breeder?

 Beware many people advertise their dogs as “Purebred Japanese Spitz”

-A dog is not proven as a purebred unless it has ANKC papers.
+A dog is not proven as a purebred unless it has Pedigree papers.

 Do purebred dogs have better temperaments?